 After taking a leap to move to The Big Apple to follow my dreams, I fell into a creative black hole.
 I hid from my creativity, I hid from others, I hid behind closed doors the reality of what my life had become.
 I was involved in an all consuming emotional, financial, and physically abusive relationship.
 I was manipulated and controlled.
 I fell into a depression and became physically ill.
 Desperate to escape but seeing no way out, I caved for almost two years.
 I sunk inside myself, ignored my intuition and wandered through my days as a zombie.
 I believed my abuser that I was nothing and deserved the abuse.

 I dealt with my personal life by escaping into my corporate career, but I had developed so many unhealthy work habits that I turned to my personal life for relief and there was none.
 Both were chaotic.

 I covered it all up.
 I hid from everything, while telling the world I was successful and happy.
 In reality, I did not love myself nor trust myself.
 Finally, after months of getting sober in body and mind, I began waking up.
 No longer a zombie, I knew what I had to do.
 I had to leave.

 So I did.
 Using all the resources I could find coupled with an active support network, I left my relationship.
 I dedicated myself to my own healing through therapy.
 I sought the help of mentors and coaches.
-Eventually, I left my job as well.
 After months of sitting in the uncomfortable, lost in thoughts of what was next, I found my way towards my inner empath, my creative spirit, and my ability to help others find their way through my story and experience.
-I developed an approach to self that allowed me to write a new story of inner joy resulting in a harmony between my life and work.
+I developed an approach to self that allowed me to write a new story of inner joy resulting in harmony between my life and work.